Hwang affair: The 2004 report

 When the 2004 research was announced, it was received with praise and admiration.
 Donald Kennedy, editor-in-chief of Science, remarked: "the generation of stem cells by somatic cell nuclear transfer methods involving the same individuals may hold promise for advances in transplantation technology that could help people affected by many devastating conditions."
 Michael S. Gazzaniga, neuroscientist and bioethicist at Dartmouth College, who had supported therapeutic cloning, described it as "a major advance in biomedical cloning".
 Some American scientists took the news to criticise the US government, arguing that it had weakness in stem cell research and a prohibitive attitude.
 As Helen Pearson reported in Nature, the cloning accomplishment turned Asians into "scientific tigers".

 Time reported that as a consequence of the achievement, "a medical and ethical door that had remained mostly closed was kicked wide open."
 Hwang and his colleague Shin Yong Moon were listed by Time at number 84 in its list of most influential people "The 2004 Time 100" in April 2004.

 The critical issue was on bioethics, as the method ultimately wasted many human embryos and could be used to create full human clones, as John T. Durkin argued in Science: "the developmental events leading from fertilised ovum, to blastula, to embryo, to fetus, to fully formed adult constitute a continuum."
 Hwang claimed that the purpose was for medical applications only, and said in Seattle, "Reproductive cloning is strictly prohibited [in South Korea]."
 At the time, South Korea was developing its "Bioethics and Biosafety Act" to be enforced in 2005.
 The regulations proscribed human reproductive cloning and experimental fusion of human and animal embryos; even therapeutic cloning for diseases would require authorised approval.
 Based on this situation, Sang-yong Song of the Hanyang University, criticised Hwang for not waiting for the forthcoming regulations and social consensus in Korea.
-Howard H. Kendler, psychologist at the University of California, had an unbiased viewpoint, commenting: "Although individuals will differ in their opinions, a democracy can decide whether the benefits of embryonic stem cell research outweigh any disadvantages.
+Howard H. Kendler, psychologist at the University of California, commented: "Although individuals will differ in their opinions, a democracy can decide whether the benefits of embryonic stem cell research outweigh any disadvantages.
 Science can assist in making this decision, but cannot dictate it."